Can anyone apply for a reverse mortgage loan?

 - You must be at least 62 years old.

-- The home must be your primary residence.
+- Your home must be your principal residence.